EunchongKim/github.io/README.md

 ## Fitness Video Recommendation

-"'Fitness that fits': Recommending Physical Exercise Videos Based on User Preferences" is the project realising the recommendation lists to users

- Recommender System (RS) based on Hybrid RS, the combination of Content-based RS and Collaborative Filtering RS
+"'Fitness that fits': Recommending Physical Exercise Videos Based on User Preferences" is the project realising recommendation lists of YouTube fitness videos to users by employing Recommender System (RS).
+RS algorithms are based on Hybrid RS, the combination of Content-based RS and Collaborative Filtering RS.

  ### YouTube-8M dataset

+ The data of this project exploits YouTube-8M (https://research.google.com/youtube8m/)

  ### Website for recommendations